-Birmingham-based artist Karen McLean.
-Through her artistic practice, she has consistently researched and referenced her Caribbean past in evocative sculptural installations concerned with issues of identity, ‘home’ and post-colonial cultures.
+Ar’n’t I a Woman! is an exhibition of commissioned work by Birmingham-based Trinidadian artist Karen McLean.
+Through her artistic practice, she has consistently researched and referenced her Caribbean upbringing and heritage in evocative sculptural installations concerned with issues of identity, ‘home’ and post-colonial cultures.

-This exhibition reveals her ongoing interest in the history, folklore and material cultures of Caribbean colonial history and its close relationship with slavery.
+This exhibition reveals Karen’s ongoing interest in the history, folklore and material cultures of Caribbean colonial history and its close relationship with slavery.
 Her ongoing interest in the roles of women within these histories is evident as she draws on a long tradition of gendered activities such as weaving, stitching and the dying of fabrics.
 Her powerful and complex works explore the symbolic and historic weight of materials and interrogates their relationship to British colonial legacies.

 The title of the exhibition references Sojourner Truth’s “Ain’t I a Woman?” speech which was delivered in 1851 at the Women’s Rights Convention in Ohio.
 Through her work, Karen platforms the role enslaved women of the Caribbean played in resistance, both in known rebellions but also through everyday acts of subversion.
 Taking centre stage in this body of work is the figure of Queen Nanny, leader of the Windward Maroons who, in the 18th century, fought against British colonisers.
 Also present is the folkloric trickster spider Anansi, the tale of which survived the passage of slavery.